Article VIII. Understanding Your Rights and Responsibilities At CCC

 2. Appeal Process and Outcome

-The Provost & Chief Academic Officer shall appoint a District Judicial Affairs Committee, consisting of at least three (3) administrators and one (1) student representative to review Appeals of Discipline for suspensions, dismissals, or expulsions and to render a recommendation to the Provost & Chief Academic Officer.
-The Provost & Chief Academic Officer’s decision may uphold the College President’s decision, limit its duration, reverse the decision, permit the student to enroll in another City College, or make such other disposition as deemed just and proper under the circumstances.
-The student shall have the right to be notified of the Provost & Chief Academic Officer’s decision within ten (10) academic days of receipt of the student’s appeal.
+The Provost & Chief Academic Officer or Executive Vice Chancellor and Chief Student Experience Officer shall appoint a District Judicial Affairs Committee, consisting of at least three (3) administrators and one (1) student representative to review Appeals of Discipline for suspensions, dismissals, or expulsions and to render a recommendation to the Provost & Chief Academic Officer.
+The Provost & Chief Academic Officer or Executive Vice Chancellor and Chief Student Experience Officer’s decision may uphold the College President’s decision, limit its duration, reverse the decision, permit the student to enroll in another City College, or make such other disposition as deemed just and proper under the circumstances.
+The student shall have the right to be notified of the Provost & Chief Academic Officer or Executive Vice Chancellor and Chief Student Experience Office’s decision within ten (10) academic days of receipt of the student’s appeal.
 The decision shall be final and effective immediately upon issuance.

-In incidents of dating violence, domestic violence, sexual assault, or stalking, simultaneous notification when results become final or of any change in finding or dispcline shall also be made to the victim.
+In incidents of dating violence, domestic violence, sexual assault, or stalking, simultaneous notification when results become final or of any change in finding or discipline shall also be made to the victim.

 3. Petition for Readmission